North Carolina Tar Heels: Field hockey

 Karen Shelton led the Carolina field hockey program for 42 years prior to her retirement following the 2022 season.
 She won 10 NCAA national championships and 25 ACC titles, both records for the sport.
-She was replaced by former star player Erin Matson, who herself was a member of four of UNC's national championship teams (2018-2020, 2022).
+Shelton was replaced by former star player Erin Matson, who herself was a member of four of UNC's national championship teams (2018–2020, 2022), and is the only athlete to win the ACC's player of the year award five times.
+In Matson's first season in 2023, she led the Tar Heels to their 11th national title, becoming the youngest head coach ever to win a Division I national title in any sport (at age 23).